 For instance, if a household experiences a $100 increase in income and decides to save $20 of it, the MPS would be 0.2 or 20%.
 This implies that for every additional dollar earned, the household saves 20 cents.

-Significance of MPS
+What is the Significance of MPS on the Economy?

-MPS significantly influences the overall economic activity within a country.
-When MPS is higher, it indicates that a substantial portion of people’s income is being saved, which, in turn, reduces consumption spending.
+Furthermore, MPS significantly influences the overall economic activity within a country.
+When MPS is higher, it indicates that a substantial portion of people’s income is being saved, which in turn, reduces consumption spending.
 This can potentially slow down economic growth as the decreased spending dampens the demand for goods and services.

 Conversely, a lower MPS suggests that individuals are spending a larger proportion of their income, which can have a stimulating effect on economic growth.
 Higher consumption creates increased demand for goods and services, thus driving production and investment in the economy.